 You have the right to know how your health information has been shared with others for any purposes that are not routine.

-If you have questions or concerns about the privacy of your personal health information, please call Member Services (phone numbers are printed on the back cover of this booklet).
+If you have questions or concerns about the privacy of your personal health information, please call Member Services.

 Section 1.4 We must give you information about the plan and your covered services